kgarg2468/kgarg2468/README.md

 ## What I’m Working On
 - Building **self-hosted LLM tools** for academic and personal productivity
-- Enhancing **MarketTracker**, my AI-based financial analytics platform
+- Enhancing **ProfitLens**, my AI-based financial analytics platform
 - Developing **Homora**, a real estate analytics and education platform
 - Exploring research in **AI/ML**, **FinTech**, and **Healthcare AI**